chef-boneyard/chef-web-docs-2016/step_dsl_recipe/step_dsl_recipe_search_escape_metacharacters.rst

 ..
 This is an included how-to.

-When using the ``search`` method in a recipe, be sure to escape metacharacters, such as square brackets, like the following:
+When using the ``search`` method in a recipe, be sure to escape meta characters, such as square brackets, like the following:

 .. code-block:: ruby